johnbrumley/desma158/day-8.md

 ## Normalize a vector

-To normalize a vector is to keep the same heading, but with a magnitude scaled to one (often called a unit vector).
+To normalize a vector is to keep the same heading/direction, but with a magnitude scaled to one (often called a unit vector).
 Useful when you want to re-scale or limit the length of a vector but maintain its direction.

 Here’s an example where the velocity of a rigidbody (rb) is modified: